Alternativer - DagsHub - WebCatalog

 box.com

-Box, Inc. (tidligere Box.net), er en amerikansk internetvirksomhed baseret i Redwood City, Californien.
-Virksomheden fokuserer på cloud content management og fildelingsservice for virksomheder.
-Officielle klienter og apps er tilgængelige til Windows, macOS og flere mobile platforme.
-Box blev grundla...
+Box, Inc. (tidligere Box.net), er et amerikansk internettselskap med base i Redwood City, California.
+Selskapet fokuserer på cloud content management og fildelingstjenester for bedrifter.
+Offisielle klienter og apper er tilgjengelige for Windows, macOS og flere mobile plattformer.
+Box ble grunnlagt ...

 Databricks